MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-faqs.md

 If you configure different locales:
 - The bot's accuracy will depend on the similarities between the two locales.
 - The preconfigured entities for the bot such as postal code might not be accurate.
-- You won't be able to do bot-to-bot transfer such as transfer a conversation from an **English-UK** bot to an **English-US** bot.
-To do so, you'll need to make the **English-UK** bot transfer the conversation to another phone number attached to a workstream to which the **English-US** bot is attached.

-> [!Note]
-> You can transfer conversations from one bot to another with different primary languages.
+- You can transfer conversations from one bot to another with different primary languages.
 For example, you can transfer conversations from an English bot to a Spanish bot.
+- A bot-to-bot transfer of the conversation with the same language but two different locales isn't possible.
+For example, the transfer of a conversation  from an **English-UK** bot to an **English-US** bot can't happen.
+As a workaround, you can make the **English-UK** bot transfer the conversation to another phone number attached to a workstream to which the **English-US** bot is attached.

 ### Can I recover a voice trial after it's no longer provisioned?